While you’re here, take a look at our podcast episode with Kim Scaravellion using social media!

-In our last interview we put some questions to Ivana Taylor of DIY Marketers on how to get up and running with social media if you’re a start-up or have a small budget.
+In our last interview we put questions to Ivana Taylor of DIY Marketers on how to do social media for start-ups.
+Now it’s over to Michael Manzur.

 Start-ups have so much to take care of in the first months of business.
 Should they start using social media from day one, or is it best to wait until a business is up and running for a few months?

 The answer is: It depends.
 Social media is not an amplifier.
 It is a magnifier, not a megaphone.
 It’s a tool of reciprocity.

 What this means is that creating value in social media is determined by how well we understand our target audience.
 However, this becomes a bit tricky when start-ups are still in the crucial, and often iterative, stages of identifying a target audience.

 We all know that start-ups are evolving places that often take on a life of their own.
 Yet for a social media strategy to be truly successful, it must have the target audience firmly identified.
 What I recommend is balancing the “Why” with the “How”.
 If we understand why we want our business to become available on social media, then we will adjust and implement our how more effectively.
 The how informs.
 The why transforms.

 “People don’t buy what you do; they buy why you do it.”